-- The Airport's Noise Impact Area for the second quarter 2016, as defined by the Noise Standards, was 6.30 acres of incompatible land within the 65 dB contour a 1.075% increase from the previous quarter of 5.86 acres.
-The Noise Impact Area at the time the Authority's current variance was granted was 60.84 acres. - As of June 30, 2016, the Authority has completed the acoustical treatment of 2,445 residences as part of its Residential Acoustical Treatment Program ("RATP"), and there are no units under construction, design phase or pending signing of the RATP participation agreement.
+- The Airport's Noise Impact Area for the third quarter 2017, as defined by the Noise Standards, was 8.14 acres of incompatible land within the 65 dB contour, which represents no changes from the previous quarter.
+The Noise Impact Area at the time the Authority's current variance was granted was 60.84 acres. - As of September 30, 2017, the Authority has completed the acoustical treatment of 2,445 residences as part of its Residential Acoustical Treatment Program ("RATP"), and there are no units under construction, design phase or pending signing of the RATP participation agreement.
 (For a discussion of approved funding for future acoustical treatment, please see separate section entitled "Report Regarding Approved Funding for Future Acoustical Treatment" below.)

-1 The noise impact area has been calculated using updated master contours beginning in the second quarter of 2009.
+1 The noise impact area has been calculated using 2014 master contour.